- Mechanical organs

 Set up music department (and library) for international 6th form in a convent with 150 elderly nuns next to an unregulated pig farm:

 Taught songwriting to Dutch teenagers with learning peculiarities: “Oranje, Oranje, Oranje,/Ze komen helemaal niet uit Spanje…”

-Man shall not live by bellows alone
+Normal career, aka man cannot not live by bellows alone

 - Managed the provinces for Warner/Chappell from a Mayfair meat cellar; insulted by star artist, Rolf Harris.

 - Did comms for Amoco & Deutsche Bank (retail)(North Rhine-Westphalia).